Monitoring Supports Coastal Environmental Impact Study in South Korea

 Korea Water Resources Corporation (K-water) is the primary governmental water management agency in South Korea responsible for comprehensive water resource development and providing both public and industrial water supplies.
 Established in 1967, K-water implements national water resources management policies regarding multipurpose dams, water supply dams, and regional water supply systems.

-From 2013-2014, K-water conducted a first-of-its-kind study to assess impacts of water resources management on a southern coastal ecosystem of South Korea.
+From 2013 to 2014, K-water conducted a first-of-its-kind study to assess impacts of water resources management on a southern coastal ecosystem of South Korea.
 Led by K-water principal researcher Dr. Won, Nam-Il, the purpose of the research was to examine the effect of hydroelectric dam water discharges on the salinity and temperature of downstream and coastal waters.
 The study also investigated temperature changes occurring in tidal mudflat systems including what, if any, impact these changes have on marine bivalve populations.

 The project was initiated in response to complaints from fisheries management.